Wilson, Sons

-Wilson Sons were responsible for construction and provision of supplies and equipment for the Great Western and Conde d'Eu Railroads in Brazil.
+Wilson Sons were responsible for construction and provision of supplies and equipment for the Great Western and Count d'Eu Railroads in Brazil.
 The group built the first dry dock in Brazil, on the Ilha de Mocangue Pequeno Island, inaugurated in 1869 by Emperor Dom Pedro II.

-Today, Wilson Sons Limited, through its subsidiaries, is one of Brazil's largest providers of integrated port and maritime logistics and supply chain solutions.
 The company has developed an extensive national network and provides a comprehensive set of services related to domestic and international trade, as well as to the oil and gas industry.
 Its principal operating activities are divided into the following lines of business: port terminals, towage, logistics, shipping agency, offshore, and shipyards.

-In 2021, the company opened its capital on B3 under ticker symbol PORT3.
+In October 2024, its majority shareholder Ocean Wilsons, filed with Brazil's Securities Commission to sell a 56.47% interest in the firm to MSC.
+Approved by the Brazilian Administrative Council for Economic Defense (CADE) and the National Water Transport Agency (ANTAQ), the transaction was completed in June 2025.

+SAS Shipping Services, a wholly-owned subsidiary of MSC now owns 68.39% of the company.